 If you use multiple displays, you’ll be happy to know that Windows 10 includes decent customization controls for using your taskbar across multiple monitors.
 You can have a taskbar shown on only one display, a single taskbar stretched across all displays and even a separate taskbar for each display that only shows the apps open on that display.
 To tweak all this, right-click any open area of the taskbar and choose “Taskbar Settings.”
 In the settings window, scroll all the way to the bottom to find the controls for multiple displays.

 If you leave the “Show taskbar on all displays” option turned off—which is the default setting—then you’ll see a single taskbar on your primary monitor only.
 All open windows for apps are shown on that taskbar, regardless of which display the windows are open on.
 Turn that option on to have a taskbar shown on all your displays and also open up the other options below.

 The “Show taskbar buttons on” drop-down menu contains three options:

 - All taskbars.
 When you select this setting, the taskbar will be the same on every display.
 Each display’s taskbar will show all open windows, no matter which display they’re open on.

 - Main taskbar and taskbar where window is open.
 When you select this setting, the taskbar on your primary display will always show all open windows from all displays.
 Each additional display’s taskbar will only show windows open on that display.

 - Taskbar where window is open.
 When you select this setting, each display—including your primary display—gets its own independent taskbar.
 Open windows are only shown on the taskbar on the display on which the window is open.

-We’re sure there some other ways that you can tweak your Windows 10 taskbar, so if you spot anything we missed be sure to let us know!
-In the meantime, these tips should get you much closer to turning the taskbar into something that really meets your individual needs.
+Hopefully, these tips should get you much closer to turning the taskbar into something that meets your individual needs.